dincaradu/snake/README.md

-# Snake
+# Snake Game

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 12.2.2.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 12.2.2 as a 1 hour technical interview with Yopeso through WeAsWeb.

+They thought it would be funny to build the snake game in Angular as an 1 hour exercise.

+I have to admit, I panicked, I bargained, but with sweat and anxiety I eventually started working on it.

+We've got a first functional version before the hour was up and I said I'll upload it to GitHub and make it public.
+Maybe even finish it up.

+So here it is.

 ## Development server